marccarmen/ConferenceScraper/README.md

 are very frequent and may not be useful in the output.
 The script currently excludes punctuation, proper nouns, numbers, and auxiliary words

+The first time you run the script on a language that Stanza supports it will download a language model for that language.
+This can take some time depending on the size of the model.
+Once that has been downloaded you will not need to download that information for that language model again.

+In a future update, I plan to add a caching mechanism that will save a local copy of the conference years that the user processes.
+This should speed up the process.

 # Usage

 The script has been developed using Python 3.10.
 There are several libraries